Lucki/mod-manager/Readme.md

 Usage: mod-manager edit <GAME>

 Arguments:
   <GAME>  Identifier matching the config file.
-Can be a new identifier if PATH is also available
+Can be a new identifier

 Options:
   -h, --help  Print help